 It is the responsibility of the student to make up missed homework after any absence, planned or due to illness, in a timely manner.
-If a student is unable to attend school and seeks assignments, they should contact a classmate for that information, not the school office.
+If a student is unable to attend school and seeks assignments, the student or parent/guardian should contact the teachers promptly.
 It is wise to coordinate with a friend (perhaps one who lives close by) early on in the year so that homework handouts might also be collected for the absent student.